vswee/Tuffside/DEPLOYMENT.md

 - Only `NEXT_PUBLIC_*` variables work in static export
 - Set variables in Cloudflare Pages dashboard
 - Rebuild after adding new variables

+### Node.js Compatibility Error
+If you see "no nodejs_compat compatibility flag set" error:
+1. Go to your Cloudflare Pages project dashboard
+2. Navigate to Settings → Functions
+3. Add `nodejs_compat` to both Production and Preview compatibility flags
+4. Redeploy your project
+5. Alternatively, ensure `wrangler.toml` includes `compatibility_flags = ["nodejs_compat"]`

 ## Monitoring and Analytics